Physician Assistant Practice (MS)

 Physician Assistant Program Goals:

-4. Increase the diversity of the PA workforce and effectively instruct students to provide medical care to patients with consideration for the needs of diverse populations.
+- Effectively educate and prepare students to provide medical care to patients with consideration for the needs of diverse populations.

 Goal 1